STAR-Fusion/STAR-Fusion/README.md

 # STAR-Fusion

-Click the 'wiki' link to the right for STAR-Fusion documentation.
+Click the 'wiki' link at top for the STAR-Fusion documentation.

 Note, if you're going to clone the code from github, do it recursively like so: